JohnHillegass/JohnHillegass/README.md

 **About Me:**

 - I am a software engineer and security professional that currently works on a team responsible for designing and implementing cloud security measures
-- Combined, I have about a decade worth of experience in IT and have done some interesting work in the Financial, Private, and Government sectors.
-Some notable examples are work with the USDA Digital Services Center, GSA, sNimbus Compliance Seal, and Cloud Custodian
 - In my free time, I like to enjoy locally roasted coffees, artisan chocolates, fine cheeses, and craft microbrews.
 I am happily married to a wife of 2 years, live in the lovely city of Richmond Virginia, and have a terribly sneaky but adorable cat named Charlie.
 - 👨🏽‍💻 I’m currently working on [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian);
 - 🌱 I’m currently learning about AST and LALR parsers;